 - You are part of a similar case in the same or a different jurisdiction and the appellate court’s decision may be precedent—binding or persuasive—for your case.

 Each case and situation is different, but if you become aware that you may have an interest in the outcome of any case on appeal, you should explore whether an amicus brief could benefit you.

-Bona Law’s attorneys have crafted and filed many amicus briefs in their careers, and Bona Law has itself filed five amicus briefs (US Supreme Court, Fourth Circuit, Eighth Circuit, Tenth Circuit and the Minnesota Supreme Court).
+Bona Law’s attorneys have crafted and filed many amicus briefs in their careers, and Bona Law has filed many amicus briefs (US Supreme Court, Fourth Circuit, Eighth Circuit, Tenth Circuit, Ninth Circuit and the Minnesota Supreme Court, as examples).
 Some of our amicus briefs have been given significant attention by the court and parties, and some may have affected the courts’ ultimate decisions.
 If you are considering an amicus brief, please contact us today.